 Although Omoide Yokocho translates literally to Memory Lane, this narrow, historic street – one of many yokocho in Tokyo – is better known as Piss Alley.
 Despite its somewhat off-putting moniker, this bustling, atmospheric collection of small bars and food stalls is a Tokyo favourite for eating and drinking.
 The main dish you’ll come across is yakitori – skewered meats that pair perfectly with Japanese beer and sake.

-The Meguro River lends Naka-Meguro a special charm.
-Here, you’ll find cool cafes, restaurants and the odd boutique selling goods for the modern flower child.
-Its classier neighbor Daikanyama is popular with locals.
-It’s an upscale neighborhood characterized by winding lanes, one of a kind specialty shops and really great dining.
+The Meguro River lends Nakameguro a special charm.
+Here, you’ll find cool cafes, restaurants and the odd boutique selling handmade, eco-friendly handicrafts for the modern flower child.
+While there, it’s also worth popping by its classier neighbour, Daikanyama, which is characterised by winding lanes, one-of-a-kind speciality shops and superb dining.

 Shibuya Crossing, also known as the Shibuya Scramble, is the busiest pedestrian crossing in the world in terms of foot traffic.
 The nearby Hachikō Statue, which immortalises the dog who waited for his owner every day at Shibuya station even after his master’s death, is a popular meeting spot.